bjornregnell/sigrid/README.md

 Sigrid v1.x will be legacy when v2.x is production ready.
 For more information see Releases.

+See on-going work on 2.x branch with migration to Scala 3 here: https://github.com/bjornregnell/sigrid/tree/v2.x

 ## How to use a running sigrid server

 When sigrid is running it responds to the following requests: